-On January 14, 2010, the Town of Wendell was designated as a regulated public entity subject to the National Pollution Discharge Elimination System (NPDES) by the Environmental Management Commission of the NC Department of Environment and Natural Resources.
-The Town of Wendell has adopted a storm water management program and received a permit to discharge stormwater under the National Pollutant Discharge Elimination System (NPDES).
+The Town of Wendell is designated as a regulated public entity subject to the National Pollution Discharge Elimination System (NPDES) by the Environmental Management Commission of the NC Department of Environment and Natural Resources and has adopted a stormwater management program and received a permit to discharge stormwater under the National Pollutant Discharge Elimination System (NPDES).

 There are six focus areas under the permit requirements: